Global Expedition Program

 Questions can be directed to the Global Education Center in Room 2308 and email@example.com or (530) 242-7626.

-- Research topics include assessing the impact of tourism on native sea turtle populations, analyzing the forest structure while estimating forest carbon stores, and searching for new or rare species.
+- Research topics can include assessing the impact of tourism on native sea turtle populations, analyzing the forest structure while estimating forest carbon stores, and searching for new or rare species.

 - Students who are not already can gain their scuba diving certificate (PADI).